The ABCs of Perfumery

 Blenders

-Materials to blend the sometimes disparate heart and modifying notes, to round or smooth off, to harmonise.
-Blenders usually have impact levels of 100 or less.
+Materials to blend and sometimes act as a bridge between very different heart and modifying notes, to round or smooth off, to harmonize.
+Blenders usually have impact levels of 100 or less, otherwise they will tend to present themselves as modifying notes.

 Fixatives